mbahgatTech/Investment-Portfolio/README.txt

 Download and Run information:
-    Enter the main directory: mbahgat_a3.
+    Enter the main directory: Investment-Portfolio.

     Compile the java files by using the following commands in the same order: javac ePortfolio/*.java